PecanPiePOS/ChartSwift-Kit/README.md

 ## 🇺🇸 English

 **ChartSwift-Kit** is a high-performance iOS chart library designed to visualize large datasets smoothly and efficiently.
-The main component of this library is **`CoreChartView`**, which provides an intuitive API and powerful customization options for easy integration into any iOS application.
+The main component is **`CoreChartView`**, which provides an intuitive API for easy integration.

 ### ✨ Features